giliheriawan/slate/source/includes/V1/EN/_V1_EN_1-3_ent_va.md

-# Enterprise - Virtual Account
+# Virtual Account

-NICEPay offer **Virtual Account** as Payment Method.
-By using this method, customer will have option to make payment via ATM, SMS Banking, Internet Banking, or Mobile Banking.
-Real time Notification will be send when customer completed the payment.<br>
+NICEPay offers Virtual Account as a Payment Method.
+This method allows customer to make payment via ATM, SMS Banking, Internet Banking, or Mobile Banking.
+Real time Notification will be sent when customer has completed the payment.

-Supported Bank by NICEPay:
+**Supported Bank by NICEPay:**

 <ol type="1">
   <li>Bank Mandiri
   <li>Bank International Indonesia Maybank